dougeby/IntuneDocs/intune/device-inventory.md

 - **Monitor** Choose **Device Actions** to see a list of device actions that have been performed on devices you manage and their current state.
 - **Setup** > **TeamViewer Connector** - Let's you configure remote administration on devices using the TeamViewer software.
 For details, see [Provide remote assistance for Intune managed Android devices](/intune/device-profile-android-teamviewer).

+>[!NOTE]
+> Intune collects app inventory only on corporate-owned devices.
+Apps are not inventoried on personal devices.
+> For Windows 10 PCs, only modern app inventory is collected on corporate-owned devices.
+Intune does not collect information about Win32 apps on the device.